-Owen Evans - BA (Hons), MSc(Econ) (appointed 8 August 2014)
+Owen Evans - BA (Hons), MSc(Econ), Non Executive Director (appointed 6 January 2015)

+Owen Evans is a non-executive Director.
 Mr Evans is an experienced investment professional with almost 30 years' experience in research, valuation and funds management.
 He has been rated number one analyst for building materials, construction and emerging companies while at UBS Australia and judged Money Management Fund Manager of the Year in 2005 and 2006 as Chief Investment officer at MIR Australia.
 Between 1997 and 2010, Mr Evans was sole analyst on the IPO's of Bristile, AWB, Transfield Services, Worley Parsons and NRW.
-He is currently principle of Yaz Investment Pty Ltd, and provides consulting services for mid-sized Australian Companies such as Adelaide Brighton, Brickworks Ltd, Calibre Global and Dulux.
+He is currently principal of Yaz Investment Pty Ltd, and provides consulting services for mid-sized Australian Companies such as Adelaide Brighton, Brickworks Ltd, Calibre Global and Dulux.
 He also provides investment consulting advice for global fund managers.
 Mr Evans is currently non-Executive President of the Manly Warringah Basketball Association and is a Director of the Sydney Harbour Foreshore Authority.

-Michael Peet - Non Executive Director (appointed 11 December 2014)
+Michael Peet - Non Executive Director (appointed 6 January 2015)